 - If you are uncertain whether your cell phone will work, we recommend printing your check-in message (sent 2 days before check-in) and directions

-- Drive your own car with Mexican auto insurance.
-You can purchase Mexican auto insurance at the last exit before the border or online through Baja Bound Insurance.
+- Many of our guests drive their own car with Mexican liability insurance.
+You can purchase insurance at the last exit before the border or online through Baja Bound Insurance.

 - Rent a car (requires purchasing Mexican auto insurance through the car rental company, which can be expensive $35-50 per day)

-- Public van bus: The public van buses are around $16-18 pesos, or $1 USD.
+- Public van shuttle for travel within Rosarito: The public van buses are around $16-18 pesos, or $1 USD.
 They are a great, inexpensive way to get around during the day but we don’t recommend them at night.
 There are also van taxis that if you jump in with a group of people, they will give you a similar rate.

 MEXICAN TOURIST CARDS